ant-design/ant-design-pro-site/docs/deploy.en-US.md

 ...
 ```

-> If you turn on the `hash` option, file name will become `0.2df975b2.async.js`, changing the code will change the hash to avoid caching issues.
+> If you turn on the `hash` option, the file name will become `0.2df975b2.async.js`, changing the code will change the hash to avoid caching issues.

 This approach has some of the requirements for deployment, you can deploy build files to your backend application's static resource directory (usually named static or public) so that the default static resource reference path points directly to the application's root directory `//your.application.domain/***.js` and `//your.application.domain/***.css`.